 Opportunities for off-campus study

 A number of Dickinson College study abroad programs offer courses in film and media studies.
-Students who are thinking about taking courses for credit in these areas while abroad should contact the Film Studies Coordinator, Professor Stephen Weinberger, for advice and guidance.
+Students who are thinking about taking courses for credit in these areas while abroad should contact the Film Studies Coordinator for advice and guidance.

 101 Introduction to Film Studies